pyhernvann/EcoDiet/README.md

 [![cran version](http://www.r-pkg.org/badges/version/EcoDiet)](https://cran.r-project.org/package=EcoDiet)
 [![downloads](http://cranlogs.r-pkg.org/badges/grand-total/EcoDiet?)](https://github.com/metacran/cranlogs.app)

-The goal of the package is to estimate a probabilistic topology matrix (all trophic link probabilities) and a diet matrix (all diet proportions) by combining biotracers and stomach content analyses in a Bayesian hierarchical model.
+The EcoDiet package estimates a probabilistic topology matrix (all trophic link probabilities) and a diet matrix (all diet proportions) for food webs by combining biotracer and stomach content analyses in a Bayesian hierarchical model.

-The full model and its application on a real dataset are described in *Hernvann et al.* (under review).
+The full model and its application to a real dataset are described in *Hernvann et al.* (in press).
 Use `citation("EcoDiet")` to get the full reference.

 ## R installation

-EcoDiet is an R package, so first and foremost, you should download and install/update R.
+EcoDiet is a R package so, first and foremost, you should download and install/update R.

 ## JAGS installation